Riimu/Kit-PHPEncoder/README.md

   * In order to avoid infinite loops on recursive arrays or objects, maximum encoding depth can be set using `setMaxDepth($depth)`.
 This defaults to 20.
     Setting it to false disables the limit.
-  * The library does not handle resources.
-If resource is encountered, the library will throw an exception.
+  * The library will encode any GMP resource with `gmp_init()` around the string value.
+Any other type of resource will throw an exception.
   * When encoding arrays, the output will omit any unnecessary numeric keys.
     Thus [0=>'a',1=>'b'] will output['a','b'].
 However, the order of elements is preserved.
 Thus, [1=>'b',0=>'a'] will ouput [1=>'b',0=>'a'].
 When